hemanthkumargr/docs/thirdPartyModules/PayPal-Advance-Configuration.md

 * `additionalConfig` - You have an opportunity to configure a logo image and some CSS values that affect the visual experience for the user on PayPal's site.
 * `userRedirectUrl` - the PayPal API user redirect URL.
 This is pre-configured per environment in Broadleaf.

-See [[PayPal Environment Setup]] to learn how to configure these properties.
+See [[PayPal Environment Setup]] to learn how to configure the variable properties.

 You now need to add the PayPal activity to the `blAuthorizeAndDebitWorkflow`.
 This is done by configuring the Spring Bean like this: